almset/proxmox-infra/README.md

 - Folder Packer: used to create templates Ubuntu Server and Windows Server
 - Folder Terragrunt: create VM's from templates, you can create VM list to easy deploy
 - Folder Ansible: automaticaly configures created VM's - dns server, k8s-master and worker nodes, gateway, base operations such as updating, firewall for opening or closing ports on VM's and etc...
-- Folder Ansible k8s platform: installing argocd, you can push your remote url in to ansible config for automaticaly deploy needed cluster configuration.
+- Folder Ansible k8s platform: installing argocd, you can insert your remote url in to ansible config for automaticaly deploy needed cluster configuration.